YuniorGlez/claude-code-super-setup/README.md

-# Claude Agent Factory 🚀
+# Claude Agent Super Setup 🚀

 Turn your Claude Code into a custom, autonomous development team for any project with a single command.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## What is Claude Agent Factory?
+## What is Claude Agent Super Setup?

 It's a "plug-and-play" system for Claude Code that lets you automatically generate a suite of specialized AI sub-agents and a collaboration protocol, all based on an analysis of your codebase.